 Minnesota Permit To Carry Hybrid or In-Person Courses Available

-Online Hybrid Class for $99.00 The Hybrid course includes online gun safety training and a one hour shooting qualification (in-person) at the range. *Please note that gun rental and range fees are not included.
+Our online Hybrid Class costs $99.00.
+The Hybrid course includes online gun safety training and a one-hour shooting qualification (in-person) at the range. *Please note that gun rental and range fees are not included.

-In-Person classes for $129.00 The In-Person course includes a day long instruction and shooting qualifications on the range. *Please note that gun rental and range fees are not included.
+In-Person classes cost $129.00.
+The In-Person course includes a day-long instruction and shooting qualifications on the range. *Please note that gun rental and range fees are not included.